 Welcome

+In California, we had a licensed kennel and kept many dogs.
+We retired to North Idaho, and after doing so, we both ended up having many major surgeries.
+Handling dogs has been difficult at best.
 We are proud that many of our past puppies have gone on to be show dogs, hunting dogs, obedience dogs, agility dogs, search and rescue dogs, guide dogs for the blind, therapy dogs, assistance dogs (one a seizure detection dog), and most important, family pets.

-We have all three colors that are accepted in the Labrador Retriever Standard (Black, Yellow and Chocolate).
+We kept and exhibited all three colors that are accepted in the Labrador Retriever Standard (Black, Yellow and Chocolate).
 If you’re looking to enjoy some photos of Labs, or if you’re trying to learn about the breed, we hope we have provided what you’re looking for, and that you enjoy browsing the site.
 This site is intended to help people learn about the breed.
 We believe the Labrador Retriever is one of the best all-around dogs available.
 We can’t imagine our lives without them.
 We are, and always will be, actively involved in the promotion and protection of the Labrador Retriever.
 Showing our dogs gives us a lot of pleasure.

 Nothing pleases us more than having a cup of coffee on our yard swing in the morning, watching our dogs play in the back yard.